 The Brick Underground wrote a great piece for apartment residents on how to prepare for extreme weather.
 Pass those tips onto your residents and partner with them in protecting your building.

-We can help review your current disaster management plan and help identify areas for improvement in a free 30-minute strategy call.
+We can help review your current disaster management plan and help identify areas for improvement in a strategy call.
 Get in touch with our team today.

 Latest posts by Theresa Bradley-Banta (see all)

 - Multifamily Common Areas Maintenance & Management Tips - March 31, 2020